Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-1/build.typ

     (true, "Build the intake according to today's delegation.", "Everyone"), )
 )
 On the 14th of September we added on to our intake and mobile-goal design and followed this up with an in-team scrimmage.
-Since some robots weren’t fully functional, so, to increase driver practice, the coach came up with a new game that only required controlled driving.
+Since some robots weren't fully functional, so, to increase driver practice, the coach came up with a new game that only required controlled driving.
 *The Rules Summary*:
 There are two teams, each consisting of two robots.
 The objectives of the game are to move as many rings as possible onto your team's side of the field and to move mobile goals to your side, rings were one point, mobile-goals were five points.